Crane1195/GCCPCB/Project+ Coordinate Analysis/README.md

 ![image](https://raw.githubusercontent.com/Crane1195/GCCPCB/master/Project%2B%20Coordinate%20Analysis/images/12%20-%20Modifier%20X%20part%202.png)

-This image shows the "Buffer without Tap Jump" zone, which forces use to have a steeper angle than Melee's 21.3 (this angle for Firefox will be shown later).
+This image shows the "Buffer without Tap Jump" zone, which forces us to have a steeper angle than Melee's 21.3 (this angle for Firefox will be shown later).

 <br><h3 align="center"> 5.2 Modifier Y(2) </h3><br>